-In the diagrams unburned cells are shown in green, burning cells in red, and burned cells in black.
+In the diagrams, unburned cells are shown in green, burning cells in red, and burned cells in black.
 The forest cells that are just starting to burn are shown in pink or light red.
-As can be seen the in diagrams the fire spreads faster northwards, along the direction of wind flow, and slower southwards.
-The average parameters for this experiment as computed by the simulation transducer model are given in Table 2.
-The rate of spread, flame length and fireline intensity are fairly high for this fuel model.
+As can be seen in the diagrams, the fire spreads faster northward, along the direction of wind flow, and slower southward.
+The average parameters for this experiment, as computed by the simulation transducer model, are given in Table 2.
+The rate of spread, flame length, and fireline intensity are fairly high for this fuel model.